 News:[July 2019] One paper accepted to ICCV19 in Seoul, South Korea!

 [May 2019] I will join the wonderful Berkeley Artificial Intelligence Research (BAIR) Lab as a Ph.D. student at the lovely UC Berkeley in August 2019.
 Go Bears!

 [Nov.
 2018] One paper accepted to IJCV!
 Compared to the original CVPR paper, we included a variety of interesting applications on ADE20K plus the study of synchronized batch norm for semantic segmentation.
 Check out the paper for more details!

 [July 2018] Two papers (including one oral) accepted to ECCV18 in München, Germany!
 (Paper and code released!)

-[May 2018] One paper accepted to COLING18 in Santa Fe, The Land of Enchantment!
+[May 2018] One paper accepted to COLING18 in Santa Fe, the Land of Enchantment!
 It's my very first paper of vision-language! (paper and codes are released.)

 [Feb.
 2018] Two papers accepted to CVPR18 in Salt Lake City, Beehive State!

 [Oct.
-2017] As a team member of Megvii (Face++), we won the premier challange for object detection-COCO and Places Challenges 2017: the 1st places of COCO Detection, COCO Keypoint and Places Instance Segmentation, as well as the 2nd place of COCO Instance Segmentation.
+2017] As a team member of Megvii (Face++), we won the premier challenge for object detection-COCO and Places Challenges 2017: the 1st places of COCO Detection, COCO Keypoint and Places Instance Segmentation, as well as the 2nd place of COCO Instance Segmentation.
 I was invited to present at COCO & Places Joint Workshop at ICCV17 in Venice, Italy.